Skip to Main Content

 There are many different factors to consider and components you can choose from when designing your PTO policy.
 The choices you make on the following policy components will depend on your team’s needs, the way your teams are compensated, your business directives and the culture you are building.
 When designing your PTO policy, consider each of the following components so you can craft a complete, intentional policy.

 Your policy should clearly outline who is eligible to earn and take PTO.
-There may be some workers on your team who get PTO, some who can only take unpaid time off and some who do not qualify for PTO.
+There may be some workers on your team who get PTO, some who can only take unpaid time off and some who do not qualify for PTO depending on their status, tenure or level within the company.

-Let’s take a look at this example of a PTO policy: Within your organization, a 20-day PTO policy that accrues in regular intervals by pay period may be the best policy for hourly, in-store retail teams.
-Crafting two different policies to suit the culture, objectives and scheduling requirements of both teams is appropriate as long as both policies uphold company values and are communicated effectively.
+Let’s look at this example of a PTO policy: Within your organization, a 20-day PTO policy that accrues in regular intervals by pay period may be the best policy for hourly, in-store retail teams.
+Crafting unique PTO policies within an organization to suit the culture, objectives and scheduling requirements of different teams is appropriate as long as both policies are lawful and are communicated effectively.

-Once your PTO policies are in place, Paycom’s GONE assists in efficiently implementing them.
-You can easily assign different policies to different departments, making it easy to enforce policies quickly and fairly with GONE’s automated approvals.
+Once your PTO policies are in place, Paycom’s GONE assists in efficiently automating them.
+You can easily assign separate policies to different employee populations or departments, making it easy to enforce policies quickly and fairly with GONE’s automated approvals.

 What types of absences does PTO usually cover?

 When crafting your policy, it is important to decide and communicate what types of PTO are covered.
-Many types of leave may not be earned or accrued, such as parental leave, an absence related to jury duty and military deployments, and are not discussed in this blog post.
-However, some common types of PTO to provide in your policy may include:
+Many types of leave may not be earned or accrued, such as parental leave or an absence related to jury duty and military deployments.
+Employers should be clear in their definitions of what is acceptable for each type of accrual, limits to consecutive days off, and if any documentation is required to substantiate the PTO.
+Some recommendations are included below:

-• bereavement — time off to mourn the death of a loved one
+• bereavement — time off to mourn the death of a loved one, make necessary arrangements, attend memorial services or handle estates

 • holidays — federal or state holidays that you may choose to observe as a company or that employees can take off as a part of their PTO package

-Your PTO program may include a waiting period where employees do not begin accruing PTO until they have reached a certain length of time with the company.
-This type of stipulation is designed to protect the company against new hires joining the team and immediately taking time off before they are trained or have contributed to the team.
+Your PTO program may include a waiting period where employees do not begin accruing PTO or are unable to use accrued PTO until they have reached a certain length of time with the company.
+This type of stipulation is designed to protect the company against new hires joining the team and immediately taking time off before they are trained or have begun to contribute meaningfully to the team.
 Your policy should clearly state all critical dates, including when accrual begins, so that there is no confusion or room for misunderstandings.
+Some candidates may negotiate existing time off during their offer process, and employers should determine if that time will be paid or unpaid.

 PTO may accrue at different rates or intervals depending on the way employees are compensated.
 If employees work hourly shifts that vary week to week, it might be best for them to earn time off based on hours worked.
 This way, the time off they accrue corresponds with the number of hours they put into the business.
 On the other hand, for teams that work consistent hours or those that are paid a salary, it may make more sense for time off to accrue based on regularly occurring intervals or payroll cycles.

+Some states have explicit laws that prohibit employers from having a use-it-or-lose-it policy.
+As a result, employers must allow employees to carry over accrued but unused vacation to the next year or pay employees annually for the unused time.
 Allowing PTO to roll over from one year to the next gives employees the flexibility to take time off or to save it for future purposes.
-The regulations around PTO rollovers depend on the state where your employees live.
-Employers may allow employees to roll over all their accrued time or may give them a limit to how much they can roll over from one year to the next.
+Employers may allow employees to roll over all accrued time or set a cap on the amount that can be carried over from one year to the next.

-Is there a maximum balance for a PTO rollover?
+Should there be a maximum balance for a PTO rollover?

-For policies that allow PTO to roll over from one year to the next, employers may consider implementing a cap on the maximum amount of PTO an employee can save to guard against heavy payout responsibilities or employees taking an unusually extended leave.
-Under a policy of this type, an employee would lose any additional accruals over the imposed maximum days.
+For policies that allow PTO to roll over from one year to the next, employers should consider implementing a cap on the maximum amount of PTO an employee can save to guard against heavy payout responsibilities or employees taking an unusually extended leave.
+Under a policy of this type, an employee would lose any additional accruals over the imposed maximum days if they did not use them by year-end or the rollover date.

-For example, an employer who gives 10 days of PTO per year and allows employees to roll over unlimited days from one year to the next may put a 20-day limit on the total amount of time an employee can roll over.
-Employers should be mindful of each work location’s PTO maximum balance requirements, as some states require max balances to be reasonable to prevent use-it-or-lose-it policies.
+For example, an employer who gives 10 days of PTO per year and allows employees to roll over 10 days from one year to the next may consider a 20-day limit on the total amount of time an employee can roll over in future years.
+Employers should be mindful of each work location’s PTO maximum balance requirements, as some states that prohibit use-it-or-lose-it policies require max balances to be reasonable.

 How much notice should employees give?

-Some organizations do not have strict regulations around notice periods, and for others, it is imperative to know about absences far in advance for planning or scheduling purposes.
-Some types of leave may require advanced notice, such as vacations.
+Some organizations do not have strict regulations around advance notice periods of intent to use PTO, and for others, it is imperative to know about absences far in advance for planning or scheduling purposes.
+Employers may require that employees provide advance notice for some types of paid time off, such as vacation.
 Others may be taken without much or any notice, such as sick leave.
-As with most policies, it is advisable to codify these requirements so that expectations are clear and employees understand their options.
+As with most policies, clear documentation is advisable so expectations are clear and employees understand their obligations when requesting time off.

-When designing your policy, consider the needs of your business’s scheduling and coverage needs.
-If expectations and regulations are not specifically written down, norms will be decided by the unspoken aspects of your culture and may not be regulated enough to support the requirements of the business.
+When designing your policy, consider the scheduling and coverage needs of your business.
+If expectations and regulations are not clearly documented, norms will be decided by the unspoken aspects of your culture and may not be regulated enough to support the requirements of the business.

 What is the time-off request procedure?

-Investing in effective tech systems is paramount to providing smooth functioning for PTO policies.
-Paycom’s tools, like Time-Off Requests and GONE, simplify the process of using and managing time-off policies and empower employees to make the most of their time.
+Investing in effective tech is the most efficient way to provide accessibility and visibility to PTO policies for employers and employees.
+Paycom’s tools, like Time-Off Requests featuring GONE, simplify the process of using and managing time-off policies and empower employees to make the most of their time.

-You may be required to pay employees for the PTO they have earned but do not use, or you may choose to voluntarily include unused time-off payouts in your PTO policy.
+You may be required by law to pay employees for the PTO they have earned but do not use, or you may choose to voluntarily include unused time-off payouts in your PTO policy.
 This time should be paid out to employees who resign or are terminated.
 For employees paid on an hourly basis, the payout is often calculated by multiplying the employee’s hourly rate by the number of unused PTO hours.
 For salaried employees, the process may involve determining the daily or hourly rate based on their salary and then calculating the payout similarly.
+Employers should also differentiate between the types of PTO that will be paid out upon separation from the company.
+For example, vacation time may be paid out but not sick time.

 How does PTO interact with other leave types?